vrushch/auto-olm/README.md

 ```
 ansible-playbook olm-test-playbook.yaml
 ```
-4. Go to operatorHub listing of your Openshift cluster and install operator Verify using
+4. Go to operatorhub listing of your Openshift cluster and install operator. verify operator installtion using
 ```
 oc get pod -n ibm-spectrum-scale-csi-driver
 ```